 Many companies with extensive fleets conduct driver safety training.
 But when people feel rushed or annoyed by other drivers, they’re more likely to ignore their training, take unnecessary risks, or forget that driving is an extremely risky activity.

-According to Life in the Fast Lane, a free webinar on distracted driving, a person’s state of mind can lead to aggressive or careless driving, and cause collisions in company vehicles.
+A person’s state of mind can lead to aggressive or careless driving, and cause collisions in company vehicles.
 As the webinar discusses, one of the big states of mind that can cause problems for drivers is frustration—road rage.
 The key to safer driving is in teaching people how to maintain focus when adverse states like frustration arise.